BradHutchings/Mmojo-Server/deploy/300-Debian-Ubuntu-Pi/05-Download-Mmojo-Server.md

 **Future:** Might just download the "compatible" version for aarch64 (arm64) by default.
 It's tough to figure out what processors are out there. -Brad 2025-02-11

 <details>
-  <summary>Alternatively, set the URL for the Mmojo Server package that runs on all x86_64 and aarch64 (arm64) CPUs.
+  <summary><b>Alternatively:</b>, set the URL for the Mmojo Server package that runs on all x86_64 and aarch64 (arm64) CPUs.
 Use this if the Mmojo Server you download with the URL setting above gives you errors when you run it.</summary>
   <br/>

 ```